Modernizing Government Information Technology Principles

 - The MGT Act would also facilitate the sound adoption of state-of the-art technologies, thus helping deliver new IT capabilities, operational efficiencies, and cost savings for the federal government and taxpayers.

-- The MGT Act should be reintroduced and passed without delay in the 115th Congress.
+- The MGT Act should be passed without delay in the 115th Congress.